 - Understand statistics – use them sparingly and responsibly

-- Write useful content that is helpful – consider your reader’s needs
+- Write useful content that is helpful – consider your reader’s needs, wants, fears and questions

 - Refer to quality, reliable sources – always question your information, and think before you share

-- Educate people in the process – explain the reasons why we don’t have answers yet.
+- Educate people in the writing process – for example, explain the reasons why we don’t have answers yet.

 Here are some other useful articles about responsible reporting: